-The Foreign Resident Capital Gains Withholding Payments regime will change on 1 July 2017.
+The Foreign Resident Capital Gains Withholding Payments regime changed as of 1 July 2017.

 The regime will apply to more properties and add additional compliance requirements to the sale of property.
 The new threshold for disposals of property is $750,000 and the withholding rate has been increased to 12.5%.

 Broadly, the new provisions apply to any purchase of real property from 1 July 2017 with a market value greater than $750,000, or an indirect interest in real property of greater than 10% through a land-rich entity.

 How long is the Clearance certificate valid for?